Brand storytelling: the energy of musicians and their music

 Well put, these observations by BigThink and Michael Spitzer, “The oldest record of notated music, the Hurrian “Hymn to Nikkal” [as depicted in a modernist 2020, Syrian interpretation] is more than 3,000 years old [notes on the translation.]
 But in a sense, our relationship with music is far more ancient than that.
 As Michael Spitzer, a professor of music at the University of Liverpool, told Big Think, humans have been making and learning to recognize music from the moment our species learned to walk on two legs, creating a predictable beat.
 Music affects the brain in profound ways.
 It eases stress by lowering cortisol.
 It floods the brain with pleasurable neurotransmitters like dopamine.
 And it serves as a conduit through which we can process emotions that otherwise might not be describable in words.”

 The point lies in the character of how music awakens us.
-My mother is a pianist—and the marvel of watching her mind and touch-based translation of ruled pages with blackened pebbles populating the grid of her musical documents is astonishing.
+My mother was a pianist—and the marvel of watching her mind and touch-based translation of ruled pages with blackened pebbles populating the grid of her musical documents is astonishing.

 Speaking with him, and her, back then, it was about illustrating the lively character of this human brand’s particularly energetic expertise, a kind of wunderkind of the American fiddle work, which he’s parlayed into a string of other explorations and collaborative performances.

 I chose a design pathway that was complex, detailed and layered with outlined artistry, bespoke letter craft to play to the complex virtuosity of O’Connor’s toe-tapping melodies.
 This rendering parlayed the melodic intertwining and coupled with an “old style” script and hand-wrought medallion for the performer, mingled with a tritone metallic, black and warm grey composite.
 The flourishes lustrate the swing of the music—which, as I’ll note, becomes an ongoing expression, when I think about music—the swirls are the spin of the song, whirling like the gestures of the orchestral conductor—literally, a conduction of energy, spirit and enlightened experience.
+What’s that sound like?

 What’s that sound like?

 And, could that energetic character in music be conveyed in another manner—perhaps more percussively, to another framing of sound?
 In working for Bonnie Raitt—“Longing in Their Hearts,” and CBS records, I was looking at brand design in a vinyl labeling—as in 12”x12”.
 Listening to her, from the character of her voice to the holism of her performance sonance, I also focused on the interplay of her voice to her guitar work—which has a particular rougher quality, more to that integrative musical narrative—her, Bonnie Raitt, a force of nature.
-Yes, another Grammy awardee, and
+Yes, another Grammy awardee, and what’s that sound like?

 And, as everyone knows, she’s still rolling.
-The logo-typography is punchy, snapped and quick-moving—my interpretation of Bonnie’s spirit.

-Brand storytelling the energy of musicians and their music
+Brand storytelling: the energy of musicians and their music

 What’s that sound like?
 Go here to explore more.

-Brand storytelling the energy of musicians and their music
+Brand storytelling: the energy of musicians and their music

-Brand storytelling the energy of musicians and their music
+Brand storytelling: the energy of musicians and their music

-For example, their duo efforts in “Bébé Le Strange” [what’s that sound like?]to the classical integrations of Iglitzin’s Philadelphia String Quartet, to my live demonstrations of literally drawing letters to music.
+For example, their duo efforts in “Bébé Le Strange” [what’s that sound like?]

-I listen, I lean, I learn.
-The larger propositions here, of course, speak to “ch’i,” spirit fire capturing the soulful excellence of brands, their stories, founders and the community that surrounds them.
+The larger propositions here, of course, speak to “ch’i,” spirit fire

-Brand storytelling the energy of musicians and their music
+Brand storytelling: the energy of musicians and their music

 Onwards, in the quest for beauty

-GIRVIN | Strategic Branding & Design
+GIRVIN | Strategic Brands

 Follow Us: